 Observation Risk Recommendation Management Response Costing Forms From a review of the costing form we noted that this: does not have a section requiring justification if there is lower than standard margin applied; does not require formal authorisation if below a certain percentage (set at an appropriate threshold under the standard margin); The form is generally kept electronically and there is no information on how any authorisation should be retained (such as in authorisation by email); There is no information on where the completed forms and authorisations should be kept, such as in a standard folder in the Faculty or Commercial Development Team network drives.
 The pricing for commercial work may not be maximised.
 R11 Amend the costing form to include the specific enhancements noted in this audit report.
-Discussions around the costing model really identified that although we do checks on costs, we do not record this.
-Also, the auditor suggested some improvements to the business case / business opportunity model that would make the process more streamlined.
-This will be actioned, and faculties would follow it.
-We are already looking at additions to the cost sheet top include this.
-To be actioned by: Carla Gethin, Head of Business Development and Industry Academies and Jacqui Massie, Business Manager No later than: 31 August 2018
+Discussions around the costi identified that although we do costs, we do not record this. auditor suggested some imported business case / business of model that would make the patreamlined.
+This will be actionally faculties would follow it.
+We looking at additions to the coinclude this.
+To be actioned by: Carla Business Development Academies and Jacqui Manager No later than: 31 August 2 o checks on Also, the rovements to opportunity process more oned, and are already ost sheet top Gethin, Head of and Industry assie, Business Grade 3 consideration being given to activity that does not meet this target.
+(Continued) Observation Risk Recommendation Managemen t Response Comparison to Competitors' Prices We noted that Commercial Development Team staff had undertaken a formal competitor comparison on short courses in the past but had not undertaken this comparison recently.
+It was agreed that a review would be timely.
+Commercial income may be reduced because prices are higher than competitor's prices R12 Undertake a formal competitor price comparison and consider the need for the revision of current course prices.
+Agreed.
+The te in this process.
+To be actions Gethin, Head of Development and Academies; Jacob Business Manage Sime.
+Business Officer No later than September 201 Grade ed by: Carla of Business and Industry qui Massie, ger and Sharon Development